codica2/linux-setup/readme.md

-# Bash script for setting Ubuntu!
+# Bash script for setting Linux!

 ![](ubuntu-setting.png)

-Scripts to configure Ubuntu
+Scripts to configure Linux
 ---

  **`main.sh`** - script to configure / add programs in Ubuntu after the initial installation.